yugang-amd/blog/content/posts/bazel-documentation-improvements/index.md

 - Contribute examples to the official docs when you solve problems
 - Join the conversation at BazelCon 2025 (if this proposal gets accepted!)

-The 80% migration gap isn't just a number—it represents thousands of developers who want to use Bazel but are held back by unclear documentation.
-Better docs aren't just nice-to-have; they're essential for Bazel's future growth.
+Thousands of developers who are invested in Bazel are held back by unclear documentation, as shown by the 80% of projects still using WORKSPACE rather than MODULE.bazel.
+Better documentation isn't just nice-to-have; it's essential for Bazel's future growth.

 Should we just do it?